|

 Rules.

-144 tiles.
+Uses 144 tiles.
 Hold 16 tiles in the hand, go out on 17 tiles.
-Several special hands
+Several special

-(tile combinations).
+hands (tile combinations).
 Score by counting doubles, then convert to points.
-Only

 Rules.

-or "Vanilla") Uses 144 or more tiles (jokers are optional and may vary in
+(Classical or "Vanilla") Uses 144 or more tiles (jokers are optional and

-number).
-Many special hands (tile combinations) which vary slightly from book
+may vary in number).
+Many special hands (tile combinations) which vary slightly

-to book.
+from book to book.
 All players earn points (not only the winner).
-"Goulash" may be played
+"Goulash" may

-(BMJA) which replaces 2 Bamboos with jokers, and then a "Charleston" is
+be played (BMJA) which replaces 2 Bamboos with jokers, and then a "Charleston"

-sets are usually made of plastic instead of bone or ivory.
-A full set contains
+mahjong sets are usually made of plastic instead of bone or ivory.
+A full set

-136 or 144 tiles, depending on whether the flowers or seasons are used.
-Some
+contains 136 or 144 tiles, depending on whether the flowers or seasons are

-Seasons (Spring, Summer, Autumn and Winter) and four Flowers (Plum, Orchid,
+Four Seasons (Spring, Summer, Autumn and Winter) and four Flowers (Plum,

 White).